• 0161 696 6193

 After the family home, one of the other most valuable assets can be a pension and the Court now has a number of ways in which to deal with those.
 These are known as pension sharing orders but can also include pension off-setting, or orders for pension attachment or ear marking.

-Financial agreement and settlement FAQs
+Financial settlement FAQs

 What am I entitled to if I divorce my husband or wife?